nyakowint/xsoverlay-keyboard-osc/README.md

 If you use [XSOverlay](https://store.steampowered.com/app/1173510/XSOverlay/) and want OSC chatbox functionality, or you're migrating from [OVR Toolkit](https://store.steampowered.com/app/1068820/OVR_Toolkit/)'s, this plugin is for you!

-The plugin uses [BepInEx](https://docs.bepinex.dev/index.html) to add our own chatbox above the keyboard!
+The plugin uses [BepInEx](https://docs.bepinex.dev/index.html) to turn the keyboard's text bar into an OSC chatbox!

 > [!IMPORTANT]
-> Last tested build: Build 680. \
+> Last tested build: Beta 688. \
 > Being a mod/plugin, random things might break due to changes by the XSO developer Xiexe! \
 > *(do not report bugs to them without removing your plugins first!)* \

 > [!IMPORTANT]
-> Newest Beta 688 is currently incompatible with the plugin!
+> **Version 2.0.0 is only for beta 688 and newer**, where the keyboard became a web page.
+> On older builds use [1.3.1](../../releases/tag/1.3.1) instead.
 >
-> Before this beta ships, Xiexe plan to add OSC Keyboard Input for VRChat via STT or regular typing, which will finally make this plugin obsolete. (thank you)
+> Xiexe plan to add OSC keyboard input for VRChat (via STT or regular typing) themselves, which
->
-> The plugin will receive updates on the [dev branch](../dev) until those features are added.
+> will finally make this plugin obsolete. (thank you)

 ## Preview